Tarrasch/arashrouhani.com/index.md

 <img style="float:right;" src="/images/me.png" alt="Arash Rouhani" />

 I am a student at Chalmers University of Technology in Sweden.
-I expect to graduate as a master in **computer science and engineering** at the end of 2013 or the following spring.
+I expect to graduate as a master in computer science and engineering in mid-spring 2014.

 # Things I do